Monster on the Campus

 BlakeApe – This is Blake having reverted to an ape-like primitive anthropoid.
 When like this he makes non-intelligible grunting sounds, walks hunched over, creates a colossal mess everywhere and follows a primitive instinct to pursue women.
-Not much different from most modern males.
+In other words, he's not much different from most modern males.

 Madeline Howard – Blake’s fiancée.
 I was never clear as to what exactly she did.
 She chaperoned a dance at one point, so was she on the university staff or was she just helping out her daddy?
 She dropped in to see Blake at all hours of the day and night, so it doesn’t appear that she had a job.

 Professor Gilbert Howard – Madeline’s father.
 He is also the big shot that runs Dunsfield University.
 You know what that means: Blake has to do whatever the old man tells him to do, even if that means working long hours, on weekends or even washing the old guy’s dirty drawers.